oreoluwadnd/HelloMovie/README.md

 # HelloMovies
 This is a Django-React web application that allows you to seacrh for your favourite movie.
 ## Prerequisites
+***
 Before you get started, ensure you have met the following requirements:

 - Python, Node.js, Docker
+- I already have a MySQL database set up in the cloud with existing movie data.
+In your Django project, create an .env file at the root and paste the provided environment variables into this file.

 ## Getting Started
+***
 To get your project up and running, follow these steps:

 ###  Clone the Repository
+***
 ```bash
 git clone https://github.com/oreoluwadnd/HelloMovie
 cd HelloMovie
 ```

 ### Set Up Backend (Django)
+***
 ```bash
 cd Backend/
 python -m venv venv # Create a virtual environment